Makarena Dudley: Biography

 Dudley was one of ten children growing up in central Auckland, attending Blockhouse Bay Intermediate and Lynfield College, leaving at 15.
 In 1970 Dudley joined the Royal New Zealand Air Force, being promoted to sergeant at 18.
 In 1980, Dudley wed and moved to Australia, having a child with her partner.
 By 1985 she and her partner had divorced, and Dudley raised her child solo while working as a courier driver and cleaner.
 In 1990, Dudley returned to New Zealand, studying at the University of Auckland, funding her studies through Te Rūnanga o Te Rarawa.
 By 1996 she had graduated with a post-graduate diploma in clinical psychology.

 After graduating, Dudley worked as a clinical psychologist in Auckland and Northland for 15 years.
 In 2008, she was awarded a fellowship to complete a doctorate in neuropsychology at the University of Waikato investigating the efficacy of Attention Process Training during stroke recovery, which began as a part of the Stroke Attention Rehabilitation Trial (START), which she competed in 2011.
 After completing her doctorate, Dudley was employed by the Auckland University of Technology, where she researched neuropsychology.
 In 2016, Dudley became the first permanent Māori clinical psychology lecturer employed at the University of Auckland.

 In 2017, Dudley was named by Health Research Council of New Zealand as the principal investigator of a team to investigate misdiagnosis of Māori with dementia.
 By 2020, Dudley was still only one of four Māori neuropsychologists in New Zealand.
 In 2020, Dudley was awarded a fellowship by Alzheimers New Zealand, in order to further research on the impacts of dementia.
 As a part of this project, a smartphone app was released to help families identify early signs of mate wareware (dementia), while following Tikanga Māori.

+In the 2025 New Year Honours, Dudley was appointed a Member of the New Zealand Order of Merit, for services to people with dementia, particularly Māori.